top of page

 rather than

-We dig deep to tune into the child/ren that you support where we tailor our programme around the child or young adults individual needs.
-We offer practical application of educational & therapeutic strategies to support the indoor and outdoor classroom where we tune into the brain injury and central nervous system damage of children who have been exposed to alcohol in the womb.
+We dig deep to tune into the child or young person that you support where we tailor our programme around individual needs.
+We offer practical application of educational & therapeutic strategies to support the indoor and outdoor classroom where we tune into the brain injury and central nervous system damage.

 FASD continues to be a frequently misunderstood condition, those who are not appropriately trained or knowledgeable can often make inaccurate 'assumptions' due to the fact that many individuals with FASD can superficially present as more able than they actually are, due to their spiky cognitive and neurodevelopmental profiles.